south-coast-science/scs_psu/README.md

 # scs_psu
-Communication and control of the South Coast Science power supply board.
+Communication and control of the South Coast Science power supply board for BeagleBone.